About MPSIF

 and sell recommendations and strategizing on broader portfolio

-write a periodic newsletter, The Educated Investor, and prepare
+write a periodic newsletter and prepare annual and semi-annual

 How does MPSIF benefit MBA students?